 Students are expected to abide by the clinical facility's no smoking policy during clinical rotations.
-Some clinical sites refuse to place students who are smokers in rotations at their institutions.
-All clinical sites prohibit smoking on their property.
+All clinical sites prohibit smoking on their property and are nicotine free.
 Students who are reported to be in violation of a clinical facility's smoking policy will be placed on immediate probation.